Logo

 Nicole Kidman is often regarded to be among the finest actresses of her generation.

-Nicole Kidman has been noted for seeking eccentric roles in risky projects helmed by auteurs, as well as for her volatile performances and versatile work, having appeared in a variety of eclectic films from several genres throughout her extensive career spanning over nearly four decades.
+Nicole Kidman has been noted for seeking eccentric roles in risky projects helmed by auteurs, as well as for her volatile performances and versatile work, having appeared in a variety of eclectic films from several genres throughout her extensive career spanning nearly four decades.

 Sharon Marie Carnicke, a professor of critical studies and acting at the USC School of Dramatic Arts, mentioned that "Nicole Kidman's [acting] choices are believable and natural as reactions to the specific circumstances in her world" and described her work as "kinetic".